ville-valtonen-basware/ioc-detect/README.md

 - **False Positives**: Legitimate use of webhook.site, Trufflehog for security, or postinstall hooks will trigger alerts
 - **Worm Evolution**: The self-replicating nature means new variants may emerge with different signatures
 - **Coverage**: May not detect all 187+ compromised packages or future iterations of the attack
+- **Package Integrity**: Relies on lockfile analysis to detect compromised packages, but sophisticated attacks may evade detection

 ## Contributing